sovrin-foundation/steward-tools/token-minter/README.md

 ### Data
 * Wallet with a DID on that ledger.
 This can be done using the [Indy-CLI](https://github.com/hyperledger/indy-sdk).
+* Other configuration options are pulled from a shared file so that all trustees use the same values.
+The configuration file is specified in src.constants.CONFIG_URL

 ### Run
     `python3 run.py`